 Cast: Hugh Bonneville, Sally Hawkins, Julie Walters, Ben Whishaw

-Paddington Bear is a fictional character in children’s literature created by Michael Bond.
-His first appearance was on 13 October 1958 in a book named “A Bear Called Paddington.”
+The Paddington Bear is a fictional character in children’s literature and Michael Bond created it.
+Its first appearance was on 13 October 1958 in a book named “A Bear Called Paddington.”

 The bear was named after the station where the Browns found him, Paddington Station.
 And yes, it is a real station in London.